Dynamics and proliferation of turbulent stripes in plane-Poiseuille and plane-Couette flows: Results

 In Couette flow vortices travel in opposite directions in the upper and lower planes, and at the stripe's midplane ($y=0$), the stripe-parallel transport fluctuates around zero, see \figref{transport-stripeparallel}(c).
 If we separately consider the flow in the upper and lower domain half ($y>0$ and $y<0$), then for each subdomain, up- and downstream are defined by the nearest wall motion and the resulting mean advection.
 In this case the direction of vortex motion in each subdomain again follows the secondary flow at the stripe's downstream interfaces as can be seen from \figref{transport-stripeparallel}(d).
 Here the stripe-parallel secondary flow is averaged in the upper-half wall-normal extent of the domain.
 (The corresponding plot in the lower half qualitatively matches the reflection of \figref{transport-stripeparallel}(d) around $x'- x'_\mathrm{CM}=0$ and $z'- z'_\mathrm{CM}=0$ followed by the negation of $u_{x'}$ and $u_{z'}$.)
 Also in this case the secondary flow is stronger at the downstream interface and here has the same direction as in the stripe's interior while at the upstream interface the secondary flow has the opposite orientation and is much weaker.
 The direction of the streak advection may be considered counterintuitive given that this motion is partially opposed to the mean flow advection along the stripe in each subdomain.

-Comparing the magnitudes of vorticity transport between \figref{transport-stripeparallel}(a) and (b), it is apparent that this quantity is approximately four times stronger in Couette flow than it is in channel flow.
-Returning to the stripe visualizations of \figref{isolated-stripe}, the streamwise fluctuations are also stronger in Couette flow, in this case by a factor of two.
+Comparing the magnitudes of vorticity transport between \figref{transport-stripeparallel}(a) and (b), it is apparent that this quantity is approximately four times stronger in \pcf{} than it is in \ppf{}.
+Returning to the stripe visualizations of \figref{isolated-stripe}, the streamwise fluctuations are also stronger in \pcf{}, in this case by a factor of two.
 Correspondingly disturbance kinetic energy levels ($E = \langle u^2+v^2+w^2 \rangle / 2$) differ by a factor of four between the two flows (as will also be seen later in \figref{fronts-avg-v2-E}).
-Our observation is line with recent findings \citep{andreolli2021global} of larger energy as well as stronger secondary flow in fully turbulent Couette flow as compared to turbulent channel flow.
+Our observation is in line with recent findings \citep{andreolli2021global} of larger energy as well as stronger secondary flow in fully turbulent \pcf{} as compared to turbulent \ppf{}.
+It should be noted, however, that a different scaling of the velocity and lengths, based on the average shear, has been proposed by several other studies \citep{barkley2007mean, tsukahara2010turbulence} in order to compare Poiseuille and Couette flows.
+By viewing Poiseuille flow as a superimposition of two shear layers \citep{tuckerman2020patterns}, the characteristic velocity used for the non-dimensionalization turns out to be twice that of Couette flow.
+Therefore, with such a scaling, streamwise fluctuations and disturbance kinetic energy levels in our simulations would have comparable magnitudes between the two flows.

 The internal transport processes in Couette flow suggest a separation between the upper and lower half domains, which of course is also implicit given the up/down anti-symmetry of the boundary conditions.
 We will use such an independent consideration of the two half domains in the following in order to better understand the secondary flow along the fronts in the upper and respectively lower half domain.
 Our analysis of secondary flows will be less rigorous than the full explanation provided by \cite{duguet2013oblique}, yet it provides an explanation for the presence of a stronger flow component along the stripes' downstream turbulent-laminar interface (and within the overhang region) when compared to the upstream interface.
-Before we more closely look at these interfaces in Couette and channel flow we briefly summarize recent studies of front dynamics in pipe flow.
+Before we more closely look at these interfaces in \pcf{} and \ppf{}, we briefly summarize recent studies of front dynamics in pipe flow.